The fate of planetesimals formed at planetary gap edges: Pebble flux due to ablation

 In Simulation \#4 of Paper 1 (which has the same parameters as in the nominal simulation) we have $281\, M_{\oplus}$ of planetesimals forming at the gap edges within $1\, \textrm{Myr}$.
 By using the planetesimal formation rate from this simulation, and combining it with the ablation rate and distribution of ablated mass from this paper, we obtained the amount of mass which is ablated in each semimajor axis bin and at each timestep.
 The resulting pebble flux and pebble-to-gas surface density ratio is shown in Figure \ref{fig:flux_sigma_nominal_HLTau}.
 Since the amount of ablated material being deposited beyond the innermost planet is very small, we do not consider the formation of newer generation of planetesimals.

 Due to the relatively low ablation rate in the nominal simulation (only 11\% of the initial planetesimal mass is ablated during $1\, \textrm{Myr}$), the pebble-to-gas surface density ratio only reaches about 0.1\%.
 The maximum pebble flux is about half that of the Solar System, $40\, M_{\oplus}\, \textrm{Myr}^{-1}$, and the total integrated mass flowing past $1\, \textrm{au}$ is $25\, M_{\oplus}$.
 In the Solar System simulations, most ablation occurs within the first $50\, \textrm{kyr}$, after which the ablation rate drops quickly.
 In the HL Tau simulations, ablation happens on a longer timescale, and the rate does not drop as quickly after the peak at $200\, \textrm{kyr}$.
-Because of this the flux of pebbles remains high for a much longer time, which could be important for the formation of inner planets.
+Because of this the flux of pebbles remains high for a much longer time; however, we emphasize that these results are for a non-evolving disc and in an evolving disc the pebble flux would decrease with time along with the gas surface density.